 It has officially been one week since Raja Ampat.
 I spent a stupid amount of hours for layover and delays, but well worth my dream trip.
 Although only 4 days of diving, it was soul satisfying to be back underwater.

 Since moving to the direction of travel diaries, I wanna write about the conversations I had with a few of the people I met.
 I like traveling alone especially when scuba diving because I am in control of my schedule and activities.
 There are days when I want to dive and there are days I want to just lay on the beach.
-Also, when scuba diving, divers tend to be really friendly and always have a story about diving they like to tell.
+Also, when scuba diving, divers tend to be really friendly and always have a story about diving.

 We had a conversation about Indonesian's body structure and western body structures.
 Indonesian have a hard time floating, while my Dutch friend and I need 4kg weights to sink.
 I got a good laugh at Sandy's reenactment of trying to pass the floating test for his scuba license.